carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-exegesis.rst

  Specify the opcode to measure, by index.
 See example 1 for details.
  Either `opcode-index`, `opcode-name` or `snippets-file` must be set.

-.. option:: -opcode-name=<LLVM opcode name>
+.. option:: -opcode-name=<opcode name 1>,<opcode name 2>,...

  Specify the opcode to measure, by name.
+Several opcodes can be specified as a comma-separated list.
 See example 1 for details.
  Either `opcode-index`, `opcode-name` or `snippets-file` must be set.

  .. option:: -snippets-file=<filename>